Kinto/kinto/docs/api/1.x/resource.rst

 It supports the same filtering capabilities as GET.

-If the ``If-Match: "<timestamp>"`` request header is provided, and if the collection has changed meanwhile, a ``412 Precondition failed`` error is returned.
+If the ``If-Match: "<timestamp>"`` request header is provided, and if the collection has changed meanwhile, a |status-412| error is returned.

 **Request**: